SyncProxy/syncproxy-quickstart-ionic/README.md

 ![dev tools](https://raw.githubusercontent.com/hmellanger/syncproxy-quickstart-ionic/master/dev-tools.png)

 ## How to setup a new Ionic application
-In this section, you will learn how to create a new Ionic application and start synching your data with your backend database within minutes.
+You can litterally create a new Ionic application and start synching your data with your backend database within minutes !

-To begin, setup the Ionic environment and create your first Ionic application as explained in the "Getting Started" section of [Ionic framework website](https://ionicframework.com/).
+To begin with, setup the Ionic environment and create your first Ionic application as explained in the "Getting Started" section of [Ionic framework website](https://ionicframework.com/).

 Once your app is ready, simply follow the 3 easy steps described above to upgrade an existing Ionic app to get it ready to sync.

+And now it's your turn to play !
+We recommend that you get familiar with Ionic development and with coding read/write access to the embedded database (starting with IndexedDB or WebSQL), you will find plenty of resources available online, and that is all that you need to create a powerful offline-first reactively synched application !

+## Database schema management
 The **SyncProxy** sync client will create the embedded database for you !
-You won't need to worry about the tedious schema management (create tables, created columns, etc.), every upgrade update will applied automatically during the synchronization.
+You won't need to worry about the tedious schema management (create tables, created columns, etc.).
+Every upgrade made to your backend database will apply to the embedded database during the synchronization.

 ## Link
 To access SyncProxy administration to setup your sync proxy and connect to your database, go to www.syncproxy.com